panglesd/slipshow/docs/anatomy.rst

 Moreover, actions often need an argument or two.
 If they don't have one, but are attached to a specific block, they can be given a default argument; this is why ``pause`` does not need an argument.

 So, what to take away from this?
 At least to begin with, most of your presentations will keep the actions and the content close together, but it's worth knowing that you *can* break them up if you like, and order the actions in any way you want.
-You'll need to use identifiers to give an action a target to apply to, but that's a topic for a more advanced tutorial.
+You'll need to use identifiers to give an action a target to apply to, but that's a topic for a more applied tutorial.